 To use reserved instances with Cloud Center, you need to purchase reserved instances with the following Cloud Center supported attributes:

-Instance type: one of the machine types supported by Cloud Center, listed in the table in this section: Choose Supported EC2 Instance Machine Types.
+Instance type: one of the machine types supported by Cloud Center, to identify supported instances, consult the table above.

 Platform description: Linux.